yohasebe/monadic-chat-cli/templates/code.md

 - keep the value of the "mode" property at "code"
 - set the prompt to the "prompt" property
-- your response to the prompt is included both in the property "response" and "conversation" of the JSON object
-- the value of "response" must be one that naturally follows the past conversation contained in "conversation"
+- the value of "response" must be one that naturally follows from the past conversation contained in "conversation"
 - if your response contains program code, it must be retained in the value of "response"
 - insert both the new prompt and the new response after the last element of the "conversation" list
+- your response to the prompt is both in the property "response" and at the end of "conversation" list
 - make sure not only the prompt but also the new response is added to "conversation"
 - if the response contains program code, the language name must be mentioned in the response
 - program code in the response must be embedded in a code block in a markdown text